Botspot/pi-apps/README.md

 ```

 ### Q&A with Botspot
- - Why did you develop Pi-Apps?
+ - Why did you make Pi-Apps?
-> For a long time I have been saddened by how few people are aware of open-source RPi software projects.
-Many of these projects are extremely useful and beneficial, but there has never been a good way to distribute them.
+> For a long time I have been saddened by how difficult it is to install software on Linux.
+In that regard, nearly all other operating systems put us to shame.
-> The repositories don't host them, and they are rarely advertised well, so how will people find them?
+> How will people discover useful, free software?
-> Most people never find them.
+> Most people **don't**.
-> One day I realized: Why not make an app store that specializes in all the community RPi software projects out there?
-It will help more users find the software, and at the same time it would provide a super simple way to install them.
-> (Which would you rather do - click an Install button, or copy-n-paste multiple commands from someone's blog?)
+> One day I realized: Why not make a collection of scripts to install popular apps?
+This would save so much time, and makes it much easier to use a Raspberry Pi as a daily, desktop computer solution.

  - How long did it take to program this?
-> To lay the groundwork, it took two weeks of nearly non-stop coding.
-Since then, I've continually optimized performance, fixed bugs, added new features, and added numerous new apps.

- - Is Pi-Apps still under development?
+> Why would you think it's not still under development? 🤪
-> Sure is!
-We're always on the lookout for new app-suggestions, and solve app-installation issues by reading incoming bug reports.
+> Pi-Apps took around 14 days to lay the groundwork, and ever since then it has been continually, and exponentially, improved.
+I (Botspot) am not the sole programmer anymore - [others](https://github.com/Botspot/pi-apps/graphs/contributors) have stepped in and made improvements too.

  - Is Pi-Apps free?
 > Absolutely!
 In the future, I may allow donations, but Pi-Apps itself will always be free and open-source.